MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-2020-power-platform.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/mobile-2020-admin-mobile-offline.png)

 Then select Mobile Offline Profiles then choose the "Field Service Mobile - Offline Profile."
-This is the default configuration for offline data that is configured with the Field Service app.
+This is the default configuration for offline data that is included with the Field Service app.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/mobile-2020-offline-profile.png)

+The profile dictates which entities and how many records of each entity will be downloaded in offline mode.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/mobile-2020-offline-profile-entities.png)